davidhassell/cfdm/docs/source/geometries.rst

 For some geospatial applications, data values are associated with a `geometry`_, which is a spatial representation of a real-world feature, for instance a time-series of areal average precipitation over a watershed.
-Geometries are a generalization of cell bounds and points, lines or polygons; and they may include several disjoint parts.
+Geometries are a generalization of cell bounds that allows for points, lines or polygons; and they may include several disjoint parts.
+See the :ref:`Geometries` section for examples and further details.

 .. _Geometries: